 Day 2: The North

-Start the day with a local breakfast, making sure you work grab a more typical breakfast which includes the arepa, a local treat which is basically a super thick corn tortilla that is toasted and served with butter, salt, and cheese.
+Start the day with a local breakfast, making sure to grab a more typical breakfast which includes the arepa, a local specialty which is basically a super thick corn tortilla that is toasted and served with butter, salt, and cheese.

 Santo Domingo & Parque Arvi

 From Acevedo, you can hop onto the Metrocable, a gondola lift system which is integrated into the transportation network, allowing you to head up to the upper neighborhoods with the same price as your metro ticket.